warptools/zapps/src/compare.md

 Zapps are generally easier to produce than static linking.
 (Static linking can require correct support from upstream libraries; usually, it works.
 When it doesn't?
 You can be pretty far up a creek and left without very usable paddle, because the problems might not even be in code that you own yourself.)

-Because Zapps are doing dynamic linking in a very normal way, it means they also support delayed dymanic loading, too, with no fuss.
+Because Zapps are doing dynamic linking in a very normal way, it means they also support delayed dynamic loading, too, with no fuss.
 If an application packaged as a Zapp wants to load libraries after main program initialization, e.g., for some kind of plugin system...
 It just works.
 No special effort; no special cases.